 As you can see the search bar automatically completed my search.
 Click the pop up.

 This screen is awesome, it automatically sorts all the recipes that contain Buffer App either as a trigger (the this) or an action (the that).

-I am going to choose to search by all time popularity and use this recipe that will share (If this) a newly published WordPress post and add as an update to my Buffer (than that).
+I am going to choose to search by all-time popularity and use this recipe that will share (If this) a newly published WordPress post and add it as an update to my Buffer (than that).

 You can activate your channels from this screen.
-You must give IFTTT access to your accounts.
+However, you must give IFTTT access to your accounts.
 You only need to authorize them once and you can revoke the permissions.

 Just click the buttons and say yes to all the screens that follow.

 Click the use this recipe button after your channels have been authorized.

 You are done!